planb438/EKS-Terraform-Lab/05-Terraform-Loops-MetaArguments-SplatOperator/05-04-for_each-with-az-instancetype-check/README.md

-# Meta-Argument for_each with AZ Instance Type Check
+# Meta-Argument for_each with AZ Instance Type Check.

 ## Step-00: Pre-requisite Note
 - We are using the `default vpc` in `us-east-1` region